28 Free things to do in Hilton Head, SC & Budget Tips

 Even during peak seasons and popular times of day to go to the beach, Mitchelville Beach tends to be very tranquil.

-There are quite a few amenities at the beach, including showers, picnic tables, restrooms, and even a bridge leading to nearby Barker Field filled with outdoor recreational fields.
+There are quite a few amenities at the beach, including showers, picnic tables, restrooms, and even a bridge leading to nearby Barker Field, which is filled with outdoor recreational fields.

 Mitchelville Freedom Park Tour